rust-syndication/rss/README.md

 A channel can be written to any object that implements the `Write` trait or converted to an XML string using the `ToString` trait.

-**Note**: Writing a channel does not perform any escaping of XML entities.

 ```rust
 use rss::Channel;